 Interval Meters

-Where a metering installation records interval energy data the interval periods are based on TIs or parts of a TI:
+Where a metering installation records interval energy data the interval periods are based on TIs, parts of a TI, 15-minute intervals or 30-minute intervals:

+The end of each TI must be on the hour (EST) and each continuous period of 5 minutes thereafter.

 The end of each interval for a 15-minute interval period must be on the hour, on the half-hour and on each quarter of an hour (EST).

 The end of each interval for a 30-minute interval period must be on the hour and on the half-hour (EST).